vocdoni/docs/docs/architecture/components/entity.md

 `vnd.vocdoni.meta` is the content URI where the JSON is stored.

-The retrival of `vnd.vocdoni.meta` is prioertized, and for the most part the client wont have the need to retrieve other keys.
+The retrieval of `vnd.vocdoni.meta` is prioritized, and for the most part, the client won't have the need to retrieve other keys.
 This makes the query of this data quite critical.

-The retrival via `http` is not allowed.
+The retrieval via `HTTP` is not allowed.

 The fields in the JSON replicate the same exact structure that the keys in the resolver, with some caveats:
-- The prefix `vnd.vocdoni.` is ommited
+- The prefix `vnd.vocdoni.` is omitted
 - Dots (`.`) indicate object indentation
 - If it is a `list of text record` it is represented as an array of the records
 - It can include more fields than the ones in the blockchain, but not less. `actions` is a relevant one.

-The client should guarantee that this file matches the metadata in the blockcain, and suggest the necessary actions when it does not.
+The client should guarantee that this file matches the metadata in the blockchain, and suggest the necessary actions when it does not.

 **Schema**